rheeger/spark-stacker/README.md

 - **Exchange Integration**: API call rates, order execution metrics, and connection status
 - **Risk Management**: Margin utilization, liquidation risks, and position sizing metrics

-For more information, see the [Grafana Monitoring System](docs/grafana-monitoring-plan.md) documentation.

-## Adding New Components
+## Metrics

+The application exposes Prometheus metrics on port 8000.
+The following metrics are available:

+- `spark_stacker_uptime_seconds`: Application uptime
+- `spark_stacker_trades_total`: Trade count
+- `spark_stacker_active_positions`: Current positions
+- `spark_stacker_api_requests_total`: API calls
+- And more...

+## Extending the Platform

 ### Adding a New Indicator

-1. Create a new file in `app/indicators/` directory
+1. Create a new file in `packages/spark-app/app/indicators/` directory
 2. Implement your indicator by extending the `BaseIndicator` class
 3. Register your indicator in the `IndicatorFactory`

 ### Adding a New Exchange Connector

-1. Create a new file in `app/connectors/` directory
+1. Create a new file in `packages/spark-app/app/connectors/` directory
 2. Implement the connector by extending the `BaseConnector` class
 3. Register your connector in the `ConnectorFactory`